-The peer group remains unchanged from the peer group used during fiscal 2014.
 This peer group was primarily selected based upon criteria such as business lines, operating model, customer base, revenue, market capitalization and entities with which the Company competes for stockholder investment.
 The Committee reviews the peer group on an annual basis.
-Revenue and market capitalization data for this peer group and the Company are as follows:
+Revenue and market capitalization data for this peer group (excluding The Corporate Executive Board Company) and the Company are as follows:

+Market capitalization

-Market capitalization (as of August 3, 2015) Revenues Fiscal 2015 Peer Group Median \$ 1,154.1 million \$ 1,141.7 million Korn Ferry \$ 1,679.0 million \$ 1,028.2 million
+(as of July 13, 2017) Revenues

+Fiscal 2017 Peer Group Median \$ 967,222,000 \$ 1,511,703,000

+Korn Ferry \$ 1,960,000,000 \$ 1,621,669,000

-Peer company revenues computed for 12 months ending as of the applicable company's most recent annual report (as of August 3, 2015).
+\ Peer company total revenues computed for 12 months ending as of the applicable company's most recent annual report (as of July 13, 2017).
+When factoring in the Company, the Company represents the median in terms of total revenues.